Trump and Bannon's rocky road to a pardon

 Trump also referred to him as "Sloppy Steve" after quotes attributed to Bannon were reported in journalist Michael Wolff’s controversial book "Fire and Fury."

 In one explosive quote from the book, Wolff claimed Bannon called a meeting the president’s son Donald Trump Jr. held with a Russian lawyer before the election "treasonous."
+Bannon later claimed the quote has been misconstrued.

-By 2020, however, Bannon was reportedly slowly coming back into Trump’s good graces and had started publicly defended him during his impeachment trial.
+By 2020, however, Bannon was reportedly slowly coming back into Trump’s good graces and had started publicly defending him during his impeachment trial.

 "He'll be exonerated by the Senate in front of the American people and the world," Bannon told FOX Business in December 2019.